Mission

 The Pandamic and AHA!

 AHA!
-Night was the last public event before the City of New Bedford locked down in March of 2020.
+Night was the last public event before the City of New Bedford locked down in March 2020.
 By the 2nd Thursday of April, AHA! had pivoted to a virtual format and VAHA!
-(Virtual Art, History, and Architecture) was launched with our signature logo wearing a mask.
-Throughout 2020 and into 2021, VAHA provided a heartbeat for the arts community, with on-line content created by our partners and available to visitors 24/7 from the safety of their homes.
-The new format offered new opportunities to work with partners outside the downtown walking footprint, and we explored sites, themes, and speakers not normally available to our audience.
+(Virtual Art, History, and Architecture) was launched, complete with our signature logo wearing a mask!
+Throughout 2020 and into 2021, VAHA provided a heartbeat for the arts community, with online content created by our partners and available to visitors 24/7 from the safety of their homes.
+This format offered new opportunities to work with partners outside the downtown walking footprint, and we explored sites, themes, and speakers not normally available to our audience.

 History